Model (person): Glamour models

 Glamour modelling focuses on sexuality; thus, general requirements are often unclear, depending more on each case.
 Glamour models can be any size or shape.
 A study from 2014 that analysed glamour model profiles estimated that the mean values of female models were 1.68 m height, 54 kg weight and 0.73 waist-to-hip ratio.

 There is no industry standard for glamour modelling and it varies greatly by country.
-For the most part, glamour models are limited to modelling in calendars, men's magazines, such as Playboy, bikini modelling, lingerie modelling, fetish modelling, music videos, and extra work in films.
-However, some extremely popular glamour models transition into commercial print modelling, appearing in swimwear, bikini and lingerie campaigns.
+For the most part, glamour models are limited to modelling in calendars, men's magazines, such as Playboy, bikini modelling, lingerie modelling, fetish modelling, music videos, and work in films as extras.
+However, some extremely popular glamour models transition into print advertising modelling, appearing in swimwear and lingerie campaigns.

 In the UK, glamour modelling became a prominent feature of the newspaper industry when The Sun established Page 3 in 1969, a section in their newspaper which featured sexually suggestive images of Penthouse and Playboy models.
 From 1970 models appeared topless.
 In the 1980s, The Suns competitors followed suit and produced their own Page 3 sections.
 It was during this time that glamour models first came to prominence with the likes of Samantha Fox.
 As a result, the United Kingdom has a very large glamour market and numerous glamour modelling agencies.

 It was not until the 1990s that modern glamour modelling was established.
 During this time, the fashion industry was promoting models with waif bodies and androgynous-looking women, which left a void.
 Several fashion models, who were deemed too commercial, and too curvaceous, were frustrated with industry standards, and took a different approach.
 Models such as Victoria Silvstedt left the fashion world and began modelling for men's magazines.
 In the previous decades, posing nude for Playboy resulted in models losing their agencies and endorsements.
 Playboy was a stepping stone which catapulted the careers of Victoria Silvstedt, Pamela Anderson, Jenny McCarthy, and Anna Nicole Smith.
 Pamela Anderson became so popular from her Playboy spreads that she was able to land roles on Home Improvement and Baywatch.